 St Andrew’s is delighted to welcome children and adults into membership of the church with the sacrament of Baptism, sometimes called Christening.
 This generally takes place during the Sunday 11.00am Mass so that the whole church community can welcome and celebrate its new members.

 You should normally approach your own parish for Baptism.
 If you are not sure which parish you live in then you can check by visiting www.achurchnearyou.com and searching via your postcode.

 You or your child could also be Baptised at St Andrew’s if you have attended for six months or more and are on the electoral roll.

-If you live in our parish and would like to apply for a baptism then please come to Church any Sunday morning for the 10.00am service and afterwards ask for who one of the church wardens who will be pleased to help you fill in an application form and plan a baptism.
+If you live in our parish and would like to apply for a baptism then please come to Church any Sunday morning for the 11.00am service and afterwards speak to one of the church wardens who will be pleased to help you with the arrangements.

 - was prepared for confirmation in the parish or

 - has at any time regularly gone to normal church services in the parish church for a period of at least 6 months or

 One of your parents, at any time after you were born: